 Contribution: The Council lends money to its subsidiaries, its suppliers, local businesses, local charities, housing associations, local residents and its employees to support local public services and stimulate local economic growth.
-The Council has made loans to Kent Savers for £25k in 2017/18 which is repayable in 2022/23 at an interest rate of 1% and an interest free loan to One Maidstone CIC Limited with a current amount owing of £48,000.
-A loan to Cobtree Manor Estates Trust has been agreed in 2019/20 for an amount of £323,000 repayment over 5 years at an annual interest rate of 3%.
-However, a loan to Maidstone Property Holdings Limited may also be made in the near future for which the interest rate applicable would be at commercial rates.
+The Council has made loans to Kent Savers for £25k in 2017/18 which is repayable in 2022/23 at an interest rate of 1% and an interest free loan to One Maidstone CIC Limited with a current amount owing of £36,000 as at 31^{st} March 2020.
+A loan to Cobtree Manor Estates Trust had been agreed in 2019/20 for an amount of £323,000 repayment over 5 years at an annual interest rate of 3%.
+A loan to Maidstone Property Holdings Limited may also be offered in the near future in relation to refurbishment of rental properties.
 There is a provision for this service loans of £1 million.